-The STIMERM SET macro instruction is used to set a timer to a specified time interval (less than 24 hours) or to an interval that will expire at a specified time of day (not to exceed 24 hours).
+The SET request sets a timer to a specified time interval (less than 24 hours) or to an interval that will expire at a specified time of day (not to exceed 24 hours).
 Up to sixteen STIMERM requests per task may be in effect at a time.
-Note that this limit of sixteen does not include time intervals established via the STIMER macro instruction or the set DIE function.
+Note that this limit of sixteen does not include time intervals established through the STIMER macro or the DIE function.

 The time interval is a real-time interval, measured continuously.
-The task may elect to either continue (WAIT=NO) or suspend execution (WAIT=YES).
-If the task elects to continue execution, it may optionally specify an exit routine to be given control on completion of the time interval.
-If an exit routine is specified, the task may optionally elect to pass a parameter to the exit routine.
-The optional asynchronous timer completion exit is given control when the time interval expires; if no asynchronous timer completion routine is specified, and WAIT=YES is not specified, no indication that the time interval has expired is provided.
+The task can continue (WAIT = NO) or suspend execution (WAIT = YES).
+If the task continues execution, it can pass control to an exit routine (EXIT parameter) when the time interval is complete.
+If you specify an exit routine, the task can optionally pass a parameter to the exit routine (PARM parameter).
+The task grants control to the optional asynchronous timer completion exit when the time interval expires.
+If the task did not specify either an asynchronous timer completion routine or WAIT = YES, the task will receive no indication that the time interval has expired.